 - The small visitor’s center at the base of the road that goes to the top has a few souvenirs.

 - Plan perhaps a half day total here.
-Worth the quick side trip esp if you have been to Chaco or other ancient Puebloan areas.
+Worth the quick side trip esp if you have been to Chaco or other Ancestral Puebloan areas.

 - Nearby Pagosa Springs has plenty of places for post-trip noshing.